Couples Estatre Planning Bundle

 Australian Statutory Will

 A Statutory Will is a Will written by the Court for you – before you die.
-Ten years ago Rolf suffered a ‘near fatal’ car accident.
-The Court said that from that moment on he had ‘no testamentary capacity, no current Will and no real or even remote prospect of regaining capacity‘.
-At that time his partner deserted him and their two children.
+Ten years ago, Rolf suffered a ‘near fatal’ car accident.
+The Court said that from that moment on, he had ‘no testamentary capacity, no current Will and no real or even remote prospect of regaining capacity‘.
+At that time, his partner deserted him and their two children.

-Today, Rolf has no Will but has $9m from the insurance pay-out.
+Today, Rolf has no Will but has $9m from the insurance payout.
 The two children are now 10 and 13.

 Court creates a 3-Generation Testamentary Trust Will – statutory wills

-Rolf’s parents bravely approached the Court to draft, from scratch, a tax-effective 3-Generation Testamentary Trust Will for their disabled son.
-They wanted Rolf’s children to not get control of the money until 25 years of age.
+In JW v John Siganto, As the Litigation Guardian for AW & CW [2015] QSC 300, Rolf’s parents bravely approached the Court to draft, from scratch, a tax-effective 3-Generation Testamentary Trust Will for their disabled sonThey wanted Rolf’s children not to get control of the money until they were 25 years old.
 The court created a Will for Rolf:

 1. revoking previous Wills and codicils (just in case Rolf had made a previous Will);